-A: Over the next few decades, these communities will need to spend hundreds of millions of dollars-or more-to respond to climate change.
-For years, all three communities have taken action to reduce their own carbon footprints.
-All three have adopted ambitious $CO_2$ emission reduction targets, passed budgets for climate work, conducted greenhouse gas (GHG) inventories, and established incentive programs for residents.
+A: Over the next few decades, these communities will need to spend more than one hundred million dollars to respond to climate change.5 For years, all three communities have taken action to reduce their own carbon footprints.
+All three have adopted ambitious CO2 emission reduction targets, passed budgets for climate work, conducted greenhouse gas (GHG) inventories, and established incentive programs for residents.6

 Despite these efforts, taxpayers already face the rising costs of adapting to a changing climate.
-Examples of recent costs include: (1) expert studies to assess climate vulnerabilities, (2) repairs to damaged roads and infrastructure, (3) wildfire prevention and rehabilitation programs, and (4) water efficiency improvements on irrigated agricultural land.
-Over the coming decades, the impacts of climate change will become increasingly severe and costly.
+Examples of recent costs include: (1) wildfire prevention and rehabilitation programs, (2) water efficiency improvements on irrigated agricultural land, (3 expert studies to assess climate vulnerabilities, and (4) repairs to damaged roads and infrastructure.
+Over the coming decades, the impacts of climate change will become increasingly severe and costly.7